zudochkin/awesome-newsletters/README.md

 ### Devops
 * [DevOps Weekly](http://www.devopsweekly.com/).
 A weekly slice of devops news.
-* [DevOpsLinks] (http://devopslinks.com).
-DevOpsLinks is a community of thousands of IT experts from all over the world.
 * [DevOps newsletter](https://blog.serverdensity.com/devops-newsletter/).
 The best DevOps links of the week delivered to your inbox every Sunday in the form of the DevOps newsletter.
 * [Sysadmin Casts](https://sysadmincasts.com/get-notified).
 Sysadmin Casts - bite-sized sysadmin screencasts (released weekly).